mindis/snowplow.github.com/_posts/2013-05-13-snowplow-unstructured-events-guide.md

 **Two warnings:**

-1. If you specify a JavaScript Number but do not add a valid Date suffix (`$dt`, `$tm` or `$tms`), then the value will be incorrectly interpreted as a Number, not a Date
+1. If you specify a JavaScript Number but do not add a valid Date suffix (`$dt`, `$tm` or `$tms`), then the value will be incorrectly interpreted by Snowplow as a Number, not a Date
 2. If you specify a JavaScript Number but add the wrong Date suffix, then the Date will be incorrectly interpreted by Snowplow, for example:

 {% highlight javascript %}
 {
-    last-ping$dt: XXXXXXXXXXXXXXXX, // Should have been $tms.
+    last_ping$dt: XXXXXXXXXXXXXXXX, // Should have been $tms.
 Snowplow interprets as XXXXXXXXXXXXXXXXXXXX ...
 }
 {% endhighlight %}

 ### Arrays

-You can send an Array of values, of any data type other than Null.
+You can track an Array of values of any data type other than Null.

 Arrays must be homogeneous - in other words, all values within the Array must be of the same datatype.
 This means that the following is **not** allowed: